I Will Follow (film)

 I Will Follow is a 2010 American independent drama film written and directed by Ava DuVernay, who also produced the film with Molly Mayeux.
 It stars Salli Richardson-Whitfield, Omari Hardwick, Blair Underwood and Beverly Todd.

 Plot

-Maye (Salli Richardson-Whitfield) is a successful artist who has taken a leave from work to care for her ill aunt, Amanda (Beverly Todd).
+Maye is a successful artist who has taken a leave from work to care for her ill aunt, Amanda.
 As the film begins, Maye is moving out of the home she once shared with Amanda after her death and contemplating her relationships, her career, her past and her future.